 Fort Adams

 For those couples still wanting to get married in Newport but wanting something a little different than your standard resorts and hotels, Fort Adams is definitely the venue for you.
+Famous for hosting events like Newport Folk Festival, it’s a massive property with so much room to explore and frolic around on your wedding day.
 There are options from waterfront lawns to coastal homes to the hip industrial fort itself for your ceremony with a tented reception.
 I mean come on – just look at that stunning vintage-vibe in the photograph.
 This screams nontraditional coastal to me!

 Kinney Bungalow